olumuyiwa-agboola/go-sandbox/README.md

             ├── ch1/
             ├── ch2/
-    │── dateAndTime/    # Simple application to print current date and time │── go-modules/     # Code from the "Using Go Modules" article from The Go Blog │── README.md       # Learning documentation
+    │── dateAndTime/    # Simple application to print current date and time │── generics/       # Code from "Tutorial: Getting started with generics" │── go-modules/     # Code from the "Using Go Modules" article from The Go Blog │── README.md       # Learning documentation
     │── .gitignore      # Ignoring unnecessary files